top of page

 What are symptoms of Diverticulosis?

--Most people are unaware of having diverticulosis and are incidental findings during routine colonoscopy.
+Most people with diverticulosis do not experience symptoms and are often diagnosed during a routine colonoscopy or imaging study.
 Some patients may have chronic lower abdominal pain associated with bloating and cramping that may be related to diverticulosis or a history of diverticulitis.

 What are some complications of Diverticulosis?